0mods/docsweb/docs/hollowcore/events.md

 ## Creating Your Own Events

-If you need to create your own events, implement the interface 'en.hollowhorizon.hc.common.events.Event' and, if necessary, 'en.hollowhorizon.hc.common.events.Cancelable' (If your event can be canceled)
+If you need to create your own events, implement the interface 'ru.hollowhorizon.hc.common.events.Event' and, if necessary, 'ru.hollowhorizon.hc.common.events.Cancelable' (If your event can be canceled)

 Then, to raise the event, create a new instance of the class and call the 'EventBus.post(event)' method, where the event is an instance of your class.
 If someone cancels your event, the value of the 'isCanceled' variable will change to 'true'.